-Adobe’s Simon Morris, who led a “Hidden Treasures” project about Edvard Munch last year, and Sabrina Strosser, branding group manager, worked with scholars at the current Bauhaus in Dessau to assemble typography from the school’s archive.
+Adobe’s Simon Morris, who led a “Hidden Treasures” project about Edvard Munch last year, and Sabina Strosser, branding group manager, worked with scholars at the current Bauhaus in Dessau to assemble typography from the school’s archive.
 Dan Rhatigan, senior manager of the Adobe type team, joined in to select the letterforms most likely to make a good typeface.
-Rhatigan suggested they called in Erik Spiekermann as art director.

-The students who made the designs into fonts are Céline Hurka (KABK, The Hague), Luca Pelligrini (ECAL, Lausanne, France), Elia Preuss (HBG, Leipzig, Germany), Hidetaka Yamasaki (University of Reading, UK), and Flavia Zimbardi (Type@Cooper, New York, USA).
+The students who made the digital fonts are Céline Hurka (The Hague), Luca Pelligrini (Lausanne), Elia Preuss (Leipzig), Hidetaka Yamasaki (Reading), and Flavia Zimbardi (New York).

-Spiekermann, known for trailblazing in digital fonts, including the design of the global bestseller, Meta, has recently been spending a lot of time in his letterpress shop.
-He explained that it was his love of type (read: good type) motivated him to join the initiative: “The written word is to culture what air is to living beings.
+“The written word is to culture what air is to living beings.
 Air only ever becomes a topic of conversation when it is bad.
 It’s the same with typography!
-In the Bauhaus, they wanted to pass on taste to the masses.”
+In the Bauhaus, they wanted to pass on taste to the masses,” says Spiekermann.

 Where the Bauhaus designers strayed, he says, was trying to apply architectural ideas about standardization and geometry to typography.
 “They asked, ‘How can we get away from these handmade types?
 Why don’t we streamline the look of typefaces?
 Then everyone will be able to make type!’”